Scientist–practitioner model: Criticisms

 Criticisms continued to accumulate until 1965 at the Chicago Conference.
-Here, it was recommended that clinical graduate programs restructured their training methods for students who wanted to focus their careers on applied practices.
+Here, it was recommended that clinical graduate programs restructure their training methods for students who wanted to focus their careers on applied practices.
 This idea was reinforced by the Clark Committee of 1967.
 The committee developed the practitioner-oriented model for clinical graduate programs, and presented it at the Vail Conference in 1973.
 This model was accepted readily to coexist with the Boulder Model, which is still used by many psychology graduate programs today.

 Core tenets

 Core tenets of the today's model included in the current Boulder Model: